MfundoZA/Plannabelle/Plannabelle-WPF/README.md

 The desktop platform of Plannabelle made with WPF/C# and Azure SQL

 # Some features
-# Add save your modules to a database
+# Save your modules to a database
 ![Creating a module](../Images/WPF/NewModuleWindow.png)

 # View all your modules in a central dashboard